 \subsection{Details on the $\nu=12/5$ FQH state}

 One of the most prominent candidates for a topological qubit is $\nu=12/5$.
 This is because there are predictions of one of the possible states to hold what are called the Fibonacci anyons \cite{PhysRevB.59.8084}.
 However, as of now, the numerical evidence is hardly prominent.
 Though from prior experiences with $\nu=5/2$ \cite{Banerjee2018,Dutta2022,Dutta2022_Iso,PhysRevLett.80.1505, PhysRevLett.84.4685, PhysRevLett.101.016807, PhysRevLett.105.096802, PhysRevLett.104.076803, PhysRevLett.106.116801, PhysRevX.5.021004,PhysRevLett.100.166803, PhysRevB.79.115322}, one has to take the limitations of the limited system size numerical calculations with a grain of salt.
 There are many candidates for the 12/5 wavefunction, but we will focus on only 4 of them.
-We will consider four different cases, namely HH, BS (N=1), A-RR, BS (N=$-3$) \cite{PhysRevB.108.L241102}.
+We will consider four different cases, namely Haldane Heirarchy states (HH), Bonderson-Slingerland states (BS) with $N=1$ and $N=-3$ , anti Read-Rezayi states (A-RR) \cite{PhysRevB.108.L241102}.

+The $N$ in the BS states represent the number of Majorana modes in the edge structure, where the sign represents direction of the modes. $+(-)$ is downstream(upstream).
 There have been previous attempts to distinguish these candidate states via upstream noise.
 However, this completely neglects the fact that it is extremely hard and needs different geometry to check equilibration length \cite{Srivastav2021, Melcer2022, Kumar2022, Srivastav2022}.
 In this work we focus on shot noise and one specific geometry with an algorithmic approach where we provide a flow chart for the experiment to follow to clearly identify the details.
 This geometry and these ideas of measuring shot noise were shown for both abelian cases and non-abelian cases as well.